Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Trouble with Wood

 Last summer, I decided that I wanted to build my own coffee table.
 Not just any coffee table, but one that spoke to the essence of my personality.
 I mean, if you’re gonna have folks over and they’re going to put their feet on something, it better be a masterpiece, right?
-So off I went to Hill Country Woodworks, armed with dreams, Pinterest boards, and a less-than-subtle obsession with mid-century .
+So off I went to Hill Country Woodworks, armed with dreams, Pinterest boards, and a less-than-subtle obsession with mid-century modern design.

 I rolled into the shop, which smelled like a fragrant mix of sawdust and cedar—kind of like comfort wrapped in wood glue.
 The owner, an older gentleman named Frank, was standing there, running a planer on a piece of cherry.
 He looked up, gave me a nod, and I immediately felt that urge to prove myself.
-I felt like a little kid with a crayon, wanting to be the best artist in the .
+I felt like a little kid with a crayon, wanting to be the best artist in the class.

 With Frank’s encouragement, I picked up some beautiful walnut.
 Ah, the weight of it!
 It has this rich hue that catches the light just right.
 I could already picture it in my living room (which is, frankly, a mix of dog fur and mismatched furniture).

-I mean, how hard could this be?
+I mean, how could this be?
 Yeah, let’s just say I quickly learned that confidence and skill don’t necessarily walk hand in hand.

 A Few Bumps in the Road

 I grabbed all my tools from my modest stash at home—my trusty miter saw, a jig for the edges, and my old trusty brad nailer, bless its worn-out heart.
 Well, upon attempting to measure everything just so, I somehow managed to cut one board way too short.
 And by “way too short,” I mean it looked like a toddler tried to build me a table for dolls.
 I was fuming!
 I almost threw the whole project out the window.
-Coffee tables – or, well, furniture in general—aren’t just a few hundred bucks to replace, you know?
+Coffee – or, well, furniture in general—aren’t just a few hundred bucks to replace, you know?

 Frank saw my frustrated face and chuckled.
 “You’ll have those days,” he said.
 “The wood has a way of humbling you.”
 And you know what?
 I appreciated that because he was right.
 Something in that statement clicked, like when my dog finally learns to stop barking every time a squirrel walks by.